- Departments

 Esthetics Major

 The esthetics program is designed to give students the concepts and techniques necessary to become a successful esthetician.
 The program is fully recognized by the Apprenticeship Board and offers theory and practical training in a spa-like atmosphere.
-Training includes manicures, pedicures, facials, waxing and make-up application.
-High demand treatments and trends such as reflexology, aromatherapy, body wraps, stone therapy massage, and light cured nail art will also be a focus of instruction in this program.
+Training includes manicures, pedicures, artificial nails, facials, waxing and make-up application.
+High demand treatments and trends such as nail art, light-cured polish applications, eyelash life and tint, eyebrow lamination, body wraps, and stone therapy massage will also be a focus of instruction in this program.

 Program Expectations: